HollaWord/Java-MSSQL-Simple-Vocabulary-Quiz/README.md

 # Practicing purpose
 Use Java window builder, JDBC and MSSQL to simply build a vocabulary quiz.
+#### ***Please kindly note this project is just for practing and there may not use command properly.
+It will be reviewed and revised by myself recently.

 # Modify ConnectionUntil.java first
-Before running /src/main/Quiz.java, you must modify /src/conn/ConnectionUntil.java by updating the MSSQL connection details (e.g., database URL, username, password) to match your MSSQL account.
+Before running /src/main/Quiz.java, you must modify /src/conn/ConnectionUntil.java by updating the MSSQL connection details (ex. database URL, username, password) to match your MSSQL account.

 # Run /src/main/Quiz.java
 After modifying the connection file, run /src/main/Quiz.java.
 If the following information appears, the quiz has successfully started.